 What are the potential penalties?

 Leasing companies don't want you to terminate early.
-As such, they typically charge you some seriously hefty lease car return charges for some or all of the following:
+As such, they charge some seriously hefty penalties to prevent you from doing so.

 - Any lease payments remaining - you need to pay what's left in your lease agreement.
 So, if you cancel at 12 months on a 24-month lease, you will have to make up the 12-month difference.
 If you pay £200 a month, that's £2400.
 Ouch!